Home » Posts tagged 'kara stiff'

 Cinder Block Rocket Stove

-Partly the reason has been health issues (not Covid-19), and partly the reason has been a husband who has been working a lot more than usual (totally Covid-19).
+Cinder Block Rocket Stove Partly the reason has been health issues (not Covid-19), and partly the reason has been a husband who has been working a lot more than usual (totally Covid-19).
 Even though it hasn’t been a productive fall for writing, it’s been a very productive fall for resilience activities.
-I’m excited to tell you about them, starting with the fun experiment of the cinder block rocket stove.
+I’m excited to tell […]

 This is the Year to Save Seed!
 Here’s How

-If ever there was a year to learn to save seed, I think this is it.
+This is the Year to Save Seed!
+Here’s How If ever there was a year to learn to save seed, I think this is it.
 So many people planted coronavirus gardens this spring that many seed sources ran out.
-Some seed-selling establishments considered seed “nonessential,” and restricted sales even when there was ample stock, simply to discourage people from unnecessary shopping.
+Some seed-selling establishments considered seed “nonessential,” and restricted sales even when there was ample stock, simply […]

 How to Have a Garden When You “Can’t” Have a Garden